 As a child did you ever dream that you would one day adopt?

-As I child I would have never dreamed I would adopt, but after several years of marriage it became very apparent that God had built us for just that.
-Jason, my husband, had two cousins who were adopted, and was even adopted himself by his dad.
-He grew up around family that believed blood had nothing to do with being family.
+As a child I would have never dreamed I would adopt, but after several years of marriage, it became very apparent that God had built us for just that.
+Jason, my husband, had two cousins who were adopted and was even adopted himself by his dad.
+He grew up around a family that believed blood had nothing to do with being family.
 Six years into our marriage, we spent a year and a half taking care of my cousin's two girls.
 When they were reunited with their parents, and we were without children again, we knew it didn't matter how we became parents.
-However it took a fertility specialist telling us there were no foreseen options for us to get pregnant before we finally started our adoption journey.
+However, it took a fertility specialist telling us there were no foreseen options for us to get pregnant before we finally started our adoption journey.

 Why did you choose adoption?

 Why did we choose it?
 Well I think it chose us.
 Even though adoption was never something we didn't want, we didn't feel it was something we could or should do, financially speaking, unless I could not get pregnant.
 In some ways I'm glad I could not.
 I could not imagine my life without my daughter of course, but also her birth mom.
 Everything about our process was a God send.